What is the Cashless Debit Card and how does it work?

 No. While the idea for the Healthy Welfare Card was developed in consultation with Indigenous community leaders and Elders, the Cashless Debit Card applies to all working age welfare recipients in current trial sites, regardless of ethnicity or cultural identity.

-While the first two communities to opt-in to trial the Cashless Debit Card have a high proportion of Indigenous people in their population, over time the trials have expanded into new communities, and now the majority of people on the card, approximately 60%, are not Indigenous people.
+While the first two communities to opt-in to trial the Cashless Debit Card have a high proportion of Indigenous people in their population, over time the trials have expanded into new communities, and now the majority of people on the card, approximately 60 per cent, are not Indigenous people.

 Do Minderoo Foundation staff visit communities using the Cashless Debit Card?